 - They may not be used during the two weeks of compulsory maternity leave immediately after the birth of the baby

-- The employee will be paid at their basic daily rate for the hours worked, less the occupational maternity/paternity pay for that day;
+- The employee will be paid at their basic daily rate for the hours worked, less the occupational and statutory maternity/paternity pay for that day;

 - Additional “banding” is at the discretion of the employer